Anita Neil: Career

-Commonwealth Games

-Neil represented England at the 1970 British Commonwealth Games in Edinburgh and won a silver medal in the 4 x 100 metres relay.
+Neil became the national 100 metres champion after winning the British WAAA Championships title at the 1970 WAAA Championships and the following month, Neil represented England at the 1970 British Commonwealth Games in Edinburgh and won a silver medal in the 4 x 100 metres relay.

+Neil represented Great Britain at the Olympic Games for a second time at the 1972 Summer Olympics in Munich.
+Again she progressed to the second round in the 100 metres and to the final in the relay.

 Later life

-When she was 23 she had to retire to lack of money and facilities and she hid her trophies.
-When the Olympic torch passed through her home town of Wellingborough she was the only Olympic athlete and she wasn't asked to carry it.
-Only later was she recognised for her contribution.
+Eventually the lack of a coach, insufficient training facilities, and having to support her family financially saw Neil forced into early retirement at just 23 years old.

-Neil continues to live in and has participated in local events.
+Neil continues to live in Wellingborough and has participated in local events.
 In 2012, she was a guest of honour at the opening of the Wellingborough Museum's exhibition on the Olympic Games.
 A portrait of her hangs in the museum.
 She also served as guest of honour at the official opening of the Knights Court in Wellingborough in 2014.

+Neil was appointed Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours for services to athletics.